asyncapi/generator/docs/authoring.md

 1. Templates may contain `hooks` that are functions invoked after the generation.
 They must be stored in the `.hooks` directory under the template directory.
 [Read more about hooks](#hooks).
 1. Templates may contain `partials` (reusable chunks).
 They must be stored in the `.partials` directory under the template directory.
 [Read more about partials](#partials).
 1. Templates may have a configuration file.
 It must be stored in the template directory and its name must be `.tp-config.json`.
 [Read more about the configuration file](#configuration-file).
-1. There are params with special meaning.
-[Read more about special params](#special-params).
+1. There are parameters with special meaning.
+[Read more about special parameters](#special-parameters).
 1. The default variables you have access to in any the template file are the following:
    - `asyncapi` that is a parsed spec file object.
 Read the [API](https://github.com/asyncapi/parser-js/blob/master/API.md#AsyncAPIDocument) of the Parser to understand to what structure you have access in this parameter.
    - `originalAsyncAPI` that is an original spec file before it is parsed.
-1. When using [file templating](https://github.com/asyncapi/generator#file-templating) you have access to the following extra variables:
+1. To separate functionality into files, you can specify a filename like `$$channel$$.js` to generate a file for each channel defined in your AsyncAPI document.
+Such files templating gives you access to the following extra variables:
    - When using `$$channel$$` you have access to two variables `channel` and `channelName`.
 Where `channel` contains the current channel being rendered.
    - When using `$$message$$` you have access to two variables `message` and `messageName`.
 Where `message` contains the current message being rendered.
    - When using `$$schema$$` you have access to two variables `schema` and `schemaName`.
 Where `schema` contains the current schema being rendered.
    - When using `$$parameter$$` you have access to two variables `parameter` and `parameterName`.
 Where `parameter` contains the current parameter being rendered.
    - When using `$$securityScheme$$` you have access to two variables `securityScheme` and `securitySchemeName`.
 Where `securityScheme` contains the current security scheme being rendered.

 ## Filters

 A filter is a helper function that you can create to perform complex tasks.
 They are JavaScript files that register one or many [Nunjuck filters](https://mozilla.github.io/nunjucks/api.html#custom-filters).
 The generator will parse all the files in the `.filters` directory.

-Each file must export a function that will receive the following params:
+Each file must export a function that will receive the following parameters:

 * `Nunjucks`: a reference to the [Nunjucks](https://mozilla.github.io/nunjucks) template engine used internally by the generator.
 * `_`: a convenient [Lodash](https://www.lodash.com) reference.